omnetpp/docs.omnetpp.org/docs/articles/zero-conf-parsim.md

 The above approach has been quickly tested with an INET simulation that consists of 4 sub-networks each containing an Ethernet switch and a few communicating hosts, plus some cross-sub-network communication.
 The result was that the above approach listed 4-6 concurrent messages out of usually 100 in the FES.
-At first, this isn't necessarily that much but it would scale linearly with the size of the FES.
-That is in much larger network with a FES containing several thousands of events, the concurrently executable events can be as large a few hundreds.
+This number may not seem very high, but it would scale linearly with the size of the FES.
+That is, in a much larger network with a FES containing several thousands of events, the number of concurrently executable events can be as large as a few hundred.
 This would perhaps allow using all CPUs of a modern computer with almost linear performance gains.